Chen-style tai chi

-The Chen-style tai chi (陳氏太极拳 (Chén shì tàijíquán)) is a Northern Chinese martial art and the original form of tai chi.
+The Chen-style tai chi (陳氏太极拳 (Chén shì tàijíquán)) is a Northern Chinese martial art and the oldest known style of tai chi.
 Chen-style is characterized by silk reeling, alternating fast and slow motions, and bursts of power (fa jin).

 Traditionally, tai chi is practiced as a martial art but has expanded into other domains of practice such as health or performances.
 Some argue that Chen-style tai chi has preserved and emphasized the martial efficacy to a greater extent.